google-deepmind/thunnini/README.md

-If you want to get a very quick overview on how to train, fine-tune, and evaluate a single model, use `colabs/ThunniniDemo.ipynb`; it avoids the boiler plate code that `ThunniniExperiment.ipynb` needs to surface all configuration options and collect and compare results across many fine-tuning methods.
+If you want to get a very quick overview on how to train, fine-tune, and evaluate a single model, use `colabs/ThunniniDemo.ipynb`; it avoids the boiler plate code that `ThunniniExperiment.ipynb` needs for surfacing all configuration options and collecting and comparing results across many fine-tuning methods.

 *After* you have run all experiments, etc., leave your virtual environment with: